trujunzhang/App-1.4.26-2-fixed/contributingGuides/NAVIGATION.md

 Navigation Actions - User actions correspond to resulting navigation actions that we will define now.
 The navigation actions are: `Back`, `Up`, `Dismiss`, `Forward` and `Push`.

 - `Back` - Moves the user “back” in the history stack by popping the screen or stack of screens.
-Note: This can potentially make the user exit the app itself (native) or display a previous app (not Ieatta), or just the empty state of the browser.
+Note: This can potentially make the user exit the app itself (native) or display a previous app (not Expensify), or just the empty state of the browser.

 - `Up` - Pops the current screen off the current stack.
 This action is very easy to confuse with `Back`.
 Unless you’ve navigated from one screen to a nested screen in a stack of screens, these actions will almost always be the same.
 Unlike a “back” action, “up” should never result in the user exiting the app and should only be an option if there is somewhere to go “up” to.